sparkflows/sparkflows-docs/docs/tutorials/data-cleaning/convert-to-timestamps.rst

 Reading from Dataset
 ---------------------

-It reads sample Dataset file.
+It reads sample Dataset File.

 Processor Configuration
 ^^^^^^^^^^^^^^^^^^^^^^^